-In recent years there has been a surge of interest in developing methods for modelling spacetime data.
-Hierarchical Bayesian approaches for spatial prediction of air pollution have been developed; see, for example, Brown et al. (1994), Huerta et al. (2004), Le and Zidek (1992), Sahu and Mardia (2005), Sahu et al. (2006, 2007, 2009) and Wikle (2003).
-However, there are only a handful of references which have discussed models for wet deposition.
-Haas (1990a, b, 1995, 1996) used statistical methods including moving window regression, kriging and co-kriging and spatiotemporal modelling to study various aspects of depositions.
-Oehlert (1993) used a spatiotemporal model to estimate trend in annual sulphate depositions.
-Bilonick (1985) used classical geostatistical methods to model the space-time covariance structure of wet sulphate deposition.
-Grimm and Lynch (2004) developed a high resolution model for wet sulphate and nitrate deposition using precipitation and many topographic variables observed over a dense grid.
+In recent years there has been a surge of interest in developing methods for modelling space-time data.
+Hierarchical Bayesian approaches for spatial prediction of air pollution have been developed, see e.g., Brown et al., (1994), Huerta et al., (2004), Le and Zidek (1992), Sahu and Mardia (2005), Sahu et al. (2006, 2007), and Wikle (2003).
+However, there are only a handful of papers which have discussed models for wet deposition.
+In a series of articles Haas (1990a, 1990b, 1995, 1996) used statistical methods including moving window regression, kriging and co-kriging and spatio-temporal modelling to study various aspects of depositions.
+Owlet (1993) used a spatio-temporal model to estimate trend in annual sulfate depositions.
+Bilonick (1985) used classical geostatistical methods to model the space-time covariance structure of wet sulfate deposition.
+Grimm and Lynch (2004) developed a high-resolution model for wet sulfate and nitrate deposition using precipitation and many topographic variables observed over a dense grid.
 Rappold et al. (2008) modelled wet mercury deposition data.
-Fuentes and Raftery (2005) offered the only fusion of data work in this area.
+Fuentes and Raftery (2005) offer the only data fusion work in this area.
 However, their analysis is not dynamic and fitting their model with a large number of grid cells becomes computationally infeasible, as we clarify below.

-The remainder of this paper is organized as follows.
+The remainder of this article is organised as follows.
 In Section 2 we describe the available data.
 Modelling developments are presented in Section 3.
-Prediction details are discussed in http://www.blackwellpublishing.com/rss
+Prediction details are discussed in Section 4.
+Section 5 provides the modelling results and analyses.
+A few summary remarks are provided in Section 6 and an Appendix contains the computational details for Gibbs sampling.